choi8616/cse15l-lab-reports/lab-report-2/lab-report-2-week-4.md

 > Relationship Description

 - First bug was encounterd when `test-file2.md`, including image url, was used as an argument.
 It printed out the image url even though it wasn't a link.
-The bug occured because `getLinks' method regarded the image url as a link also, since image url was also in the parentheses after brackets.
+The bug occured because `getLinks` method regarded the image url as a link also, since image url was also in the parentheses after brackets.
 To fix this bug, we tried to find a difference of property between a normal link and a image url.
 The difference was that image url included a exclamation mark before the brackets.
 Therefore, we added a new `int` value that finds the index of the exclamation mark.
 Using this `int` value, we determined if the exclamation mark exists or not using a
   `if-statement`.